 Learn about the courses and requirements for a master's degree program in Chinese herbal medicine.
 Find out about employment...

 Learn about the curriculum and requirements for earning a master's degree in herbal medicine.
 Find out about career options,...

 Herbal medicine degree programs are rarely available online.
 Students can occasionally find diploma programs through select...

-Herbal medicine courses explore the use of plant seeds, roots, berries, leaves, flowers and bark for medicinal purposes.
-This...
+Herbal medicine practitioners use plant seeds, roots, berries, leaves, flowers and bark for medicinal purposes.
+Practitioners...

-- Herbal Studies: Overview of Adult Education Programs for Herbal Medicine
+- Herbal Studies: Overview of Adult Education Programs

 - Herbal Medicine Degree Program Summaries with Certification Info